-A Firm Helping Slip-And-Fall Victims Hold Negligent Property Owners Accountable
+Our Long Island Slip-And-Fall Injury Lawyers Hold Negligent Property Owners Accountable

 In New York, landowners, commercial property managers and public authorities have a responsibility to ensure that their property is reasonably safe and free of hazards.
-Unfortunately, many fail to take this responsibility seriously, leading to slip-and-fall, trip-and-fall and preventable accidents.
-Although negligence in these cases can be difficult to prove, the right attorney can explore all potential targets.
+Unfortunately, many fail to take this responsibility seriously, leading to serious slip-and-fall injuries.
+Although negligence in these cases can be difficult to prove, our slip-and-fall injury lawyers can explore all your options for getting the maximum compensation you deserve.

-After you have a suffered a serious slip-and-fall accident on dangerous private property, The Law Office of Jeena R. Belil, PC, is here to help you seek compensation for your injuries and other losses.
-And by taking legal action, we may also be protecting others from suffering similar injuries in the future.
+If you have a suffered a slip-and-fall or trip-and-fall injury on dangerous private property, the personal injury attorneys at The Law Office of Jeena R. Belil, PC, are here to help you seek compensation for your injuries and other losses.
+By taking legal action, we may also be protecting others from suffering similar injuries in the future.

 Did The At-Fault Party Know That A Dangerous Condition Existed?

 The biggest issue with slip-and-fall or trip-and-fall cases is notice.
-The person or agency owning or controlling the land must have notice of the defective condition before a claim can be considered viable.
-If the defendant can prove they had no notice of the condition, no negligence claim will stick.
+The person or agency owning or controlling the premises must have notice of the defective condition before a claim can be considered viable.
+If the property manager or property owner can prove they had no notice of the condition, no negligence claim will stick.

 Notice can either be actual notice or constructive notice.
 Constructive notice means that the landowner should have known that the defective condition existed.
 For example, water on the floor, an unlevel sidewalk or broken overhead lighting that existed for a long enough time for the owner to notice and remedy it.
 If the defendant can prove that they did not have notice of the condition or that the condition was “transient”, they will not be considered negligent for their lack of action.